-- "recreational facilities" for the purposes of this Subsection 14-16-4-3(C)(8)(c)) that are designed for routine use by the public (rather than organized sports) and designated to accommodate no more than 25 persons per acre of site area at any one time are allowed. - 2.
-Ball fields, fields for organized sports, nighttime lighting facilities, spectator bleachers or seating, parking areas for more than 25 cars, and any facility or improvement intended to be used by a group of more than 25 people at any one time require a Conditional Use Approval pursuant to Subsection 14-16-6-6(A). - Other facilities included in an approved Site Plan for the property are allowed provided that the property owner complies with any conditions attached to that approval. - 4.
-Recreational facilities that are open for public use, including but not limited to play areas, playgrounds, and basketball courts, shall be built to City Parks and Recreation standards and subject to review and approval by City Parks and Recreation Department for compliance. - 5.
+- 2. Ball fields, fields for organized sports, nighttime lighting facilities, spectator bleachers or seating, parking areas for more than 25 cars, and any facility or improvement intended to be used by a group of more than 25 people at any one time require a Conditional Use Approval pursuant to Subsection 14-16-6-6(A). - 3.
+Other facilities included in an approved Site Plan for the property are allowed provided that the property owner complies with any conditions attached to that approval. - Recreational facilities that are open for public use, including but not limited to play areas, playgrounds, and basketball courts, shall be built to City Parks and Recreation standards and subject to review and approval by City Parks and Recreation Department for compliance. - 5.
 Recreational facilities that are not open for public use, including but not limited to play areas, playgrounds, and basketball courts, shall be built to any ADA standards applicable to private recreational facilities.
 Such facilities, particularly playgrounds, shall be enclosed with a wall or fence 5 feet or higher and accessed via a locked gate.
 Signage at the entrance of the recreational area shall indicate the entity with ownership and maintenance responsibilities, and lighting shall be provided so that the sign is visible after dark.
-The facility shall comply with the standards in Section 14-16-5-7 (Walls and Fences) and Section 14-16-5-8 (Outdoor Lighting). - 6.
-Dog parks shall be subject to regulations in Article 14-5 of ROA 1994 (Flood Hazard and Drainage Control). - 7.
+The facility shall comply with the standards in Section 14-16-5-7 (Walls and Fences) and Section 14-16-5-8 (Outdoor and Site Lighting). - Dog parks shall be subject to regulations in Article 14-5 of ROA 1994 (Flood Hazard and Drainage Control). - 7.
 Trails built in the NR-PO-C sub-zone may be paved or unpaved, except that multi-use trails must be paved.
 All trails shall be built to City standards as required by the Development Process Manual (DPM).
 The trails shall be maintained by the property owner or homeowners association.
 Signs shall be posted every 1⁄2 mile or at every intersection, whichever is closer, that indicate ownership and/or management and current contact information. - 8.
 Parks, but not open space, are prohibited in certain areas within the Airport Protection Overlay Zone, pursuant to Section 14-16-3-3.